RA Position Description

 Serves as a resource to residents

-- Knows and interacts with all students on the floor
+- Knows and interacts with all students within the assigned floor or area

 - Communicates and promotes the mission and policies of the Residence Life Office, Division of Student Affairs, and Cornell College